Edward Gierek: Crisis, protests, organised opposition

-Ordered by Brezhnev not to attempt any further manipulations with prices, Gierek and his government undertook other measures to rescue the market destabilized in the summer of 1976.
-In August "merchandise coupons" were introduced to ration sugar.
+Ordered by Brezhnev not to attempt any further manipulations with prices, Gierek and his government undertook other measures to rescue the market destabilised in the summer of 1976.
+In August, "merchandise coupons" were introduced to ration sugar.
 The politics of "dynamic development" was over, as evidenced by such ration cards, which were retained until July 1989.

 In the aftermath of the June 1976 protests, a major opposition group, the Workers' Defence Committee (KOR), commenced its activities in September to help the persecuted worker protest participants.
-Other opposition organizations were also established in 1977–79, but historically the KOR proved to be of particular importance.
+Other opposition organisations were also established in 1977–1979, but historically, the KOR proved to be of particular importance.

 In 1979, Poland's ruling communists reluctantly allowed Pope John Paul II (born Karol Wojtyła, a Pole) to make his first papal visit to Poland (2–10 June), despite Soviet advice to the contrary.
 Gierek, who had previously met Pope Paul VI at the Vatican, talked with the Pope during his visit.